serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

    sudo systemctl restart ssh
    ```

 Copy the private key to the clipboard, including the lines `-----BEGIN OPENSSH PRIVATE KEY-----` and ending with `-----END OPEN SSH PRIVATE KEY-----`.
 Save this key in a secure place, you will need it later.
+Use the following command to display the private key:

 ```bash
 cat ~/.ssh/id_rsa